radupiscanu/Ai6/CODE_OF_CONDUCT.md

 behavior is threatening or harassing, report it.
 We are dedicated to providing an environment where participants feel welcome and safe.

-Reports should be directed to *[PROJECT STEWARD NAME(s) AND EMAIL(s)]*, the Project Steward(s) for *[PROJECT NAME]*.
-It is the Project Steward’s duty to receive and address reported violations of the code of conduct.
-They will then work with a committee consisting of representatives from the Open Source Programs Office and the Google Open Source Strategy team.
-If for any reason you are uncomfortable reaching out to the Project Steward, please email opensource@google.com.

 We will investigate every complaint, but you may not receive a direct response.
 We will use our discretion in determining when and how to follow up on reported incidents, which may range from not taking action to permanent expulsion from